Why should you create your own Joomla template? There are a few good reasons why we should make this happen!

 To keep the website technically up to date or to integrate new features, it will be revised from time to time.
 Mostly these are updates.
 During the update, display problems may occur.
 So that visitors are not irritated by an error message, Joomla has a maintenance mode.
 If this is active a special maintenance mode page is shown to the visitor, the

-The following minimal code makes sure that a registration form is displayed.
-You could just display a short text instead of it.
-The login form allows an administrator to authenticate to test the site in the frontend.
+The following minimalist code will display a registration form.
+You could display a short text instead.
+The login form allows an administrator to authenticate and then test the site via frontend.

 templateDetails.xml (note the big D) is the second most important file after

 index.php.
 It contains general information like name and author and defines everything important for the installation.
 This is mainly a listing of all folders and files that belong to the template.
 These will be unpacked during the installation and stored in the correct directories.

 In the file

 templateDetails.xml the module positions are usually created and included into the website via the command

 index.php.
 We will do this in a later part.
 Optionally we can create parameters to make the template customizable via backend.
 In the further course of this text I have included